lduonghcm/VotingSystem/README.md

 Waterfall model is applied in Project 1 folder.
 Agile (Scum) is applied in Project 2 folder.

-This project is my demonstration of understanding in 2 important Software Engineering Models: Waterfall and Agile - Scum.
+This project is my demonstration of understanding in 2 important Software Engineering Models: Waterfall and Agile - Scrum.